 Next, you can choose your account type and select which of the three default portfolios you would like.
 Helpfully, Moneybox shows your projected value over time.
 You can modify the projections by entering a weekly scheduled deposit or sticking with a one-off investment.

 Once your investment account is set up, there’s very little you need to manage within the Moneybox app.
 You can navigate through the app with four simple tabs that are displayed at the bottom of the screen.
-‘This Week’ is where you can see all of the transactions on your debit card that have been rounded up to add funds to your investment account.
+‘This Week’ is where you can see all of the transactions on your debit card that has been rounded up to add funds to your investment account.
 There’s a simple ‘Quick add’ button that also enables you to instantly deposit additional funds to your investment account.

 The ‘Discover’ tab is essentially an education center, where you’ll find resources for financial literacy and other helpful articles about investing.